The Simulator: Understanding Adaptive Sampling in the Moderate-Confidence Regime

-In fact, our lower bound is essentially unimproveable: Section~\ref{sec:permu_upper_bounds} provides an upper bound for the setting where the top-two means are known, whose expected sample complexity on any permutation matches the on-average complexity in Equation~\ref{total_sample_complexity} up to constant and doubly-logarithmic factors.
-Together, these upper and lower bounds depict two very different regimes: \begin{enumerate} \item When $\log(1/\delta)$ is fixed, the complexity of the constrained problem the lower bound essentially matches known upper bounds for the \emph{unconstrained} best-arm problem \citep{chen2015optimal,jamieson2014lil}.
-Thus, in this regime, \emph{imposing or removing with permutation-invariant constraints does not affect the sample complexity} \item As the $\delta \to 0$, an algorithm which knows the means up to a permutation can learn to optimistically and agressively focus its samples on the top arm when the means are, yielding an asymptotic sample complexity predicted by Proposition~\ref{KaufmanDeltaMAB}, one which is potentially far smaller than that of the unconstrained problem.\footnote{In fact, using a track-and-stop strategy similar to~\cite{garivier2016optimal} one could design an algorithm which matches the constant factor in Propostion~\ref{KaufmanDeltaMAB}} \end{enumerate} These two regimes show that the Simulator and oracle lower bounds are \emph{complementary}, and go after two different aspects of problem difficulty: In the second regime, the oracle lower bound characterizes $\lesssim \max_{b \ne a^*} \Delta_b^{-2} \log(1/\delta)$ samples sufficient to \emph{verify} that arm $a^*$ is the best, whereas in the first regime, the Simulator characterizes the $\gtrsim \sum_{b \neq a^*}\Delta_b^{-2}$ samples needed to learn a favorable sampling allocation\footnote{The simulator also provides a lower bound on the \emph{tail} of the number of pulls from a suboptimal arm since, with probability $\delta$, arm $b$ is pulled $\tau \log(1/8\delta)$ times.
+In fact, our lower bound is essentially unimproveable: Appendix~\ref{sec:permu_upper_bounds} provides an upper bound for the setting where the top-two means are known, whose expected sample complexity on any permutation matches the on-average complexity in Equation~\ref{total_sample_complexity} up to constant and doubly-logarithmic factors.
+Together, these upper and lower bounds depict two very different regimes: \begin{enumerate} \item Treating $\delta$ as a fixed constant, the lower bound of the constrained problem essentially matches known upper bounds for the \emph{unconstrained} best-arm problem \citep{chen2015optimal,jamieson2014lil}.
+Thus, in this regime, {\em knowing the instance up to a permutation of the arms does not affect the sample complexity}. \item As $\delta \to 0$, an algorithm which knows the means up to a permutation can learn to optimistically and aggressively focus its samples on the top arm, yielding an asymptotic sample complexity predicted by Proposition~\ref{KaufmanDeltaMAB}, one which is potentially far smaller than that of the unconstrained problem.\footnote{In fact, using a track-and-stop strategy similar to~\cite{garivier2016optimal} one could design an algorithm which matches the constant factor in Proposition~\ref{KaufmanDeltaMAB}.} \end{enumerate} These two regimes show that the Simulator and oracle lower bounds are \emph{complementary}, and go after two different aspects of problem difficulty: In the second regime, the oracle lower bound characterizes $\lesssim \max_{b \ne a^*} \Delta_b^{-2} \log(1/\delta)$ samples sufficient to \emph{verify} that arm $a^*$ is the best, whereas in the first regime, the Simulator characterizes the $\gtrsim \sum_{b \neq a^*}\Delta_b^{-2}$ samples needed to learn a favorable sampling allocation\footnote{The simulator also provides a lower bound on the \emph{tail} of the number of pulls from a suboptimal arm since, with probability $\delta$, arm $b$ is pulled $\tau \log(1/8\delta)$ times.